yingyangforce/2048/README.md

 # p5.js Projects - 2048
-This is my first rough attempt at making 2048 using the p5.js library.
+This is my first real JS project w/ git integration, one giant WIP.

+>Why is this code so garbage?
+See above.